Tokyo 2020 an unsurprising target for Mahe Drysdale

-Mahe Drysdale's decision to target rowing's single sculls at the Tokyo Olympics should not surprise, despite him fighting Father Time.
+Mahe Drysdale's decision to target rowing's single sculls at the Tokyo Olympics should not surprise, despite racing Father Time.

-The double Olympic and five-time world champion will to compete and perform at the highest level is indefatigable.
+The double Olympic and five-time world champion's will to compete and perform at the highest level is indisputable.

 The single sculls discipline also offers him the most flexibility to pursue his oarsmanship around his growing family in Cambridge.